 Schedule a free consultation

 State courts have jurisdiction over state criminal law matters.
-The federal court decides matters involving criminal federal law and alleged violation of the United States Code.
+The federal court decides matters involving federal criminal law and alleged violations of the United States Code.
 Because federal rules, procedures, and processes are very different from those in state courts, federal criminal lawyers must be experienced in defending criminal cases prosecuted at the federal level.

 In order for a federal law enforcement agency to obtain a search warrant, they must establish to a judge’s satisfaction that there is probable cause to believe that a crime has been or is being committed and that there may be evidence of that crime at a particular location.

 If the government has executed a search warrant against you and you are facing federal criminal charges, make sure you have the representation of a skilled federal defense lawyer to guide you and protect your legal rights in and out of the courtroom.
-Call for a free consultation with attorney Jason Bassett (631) 259-6060.
+If you are in need of an experienced federal criminal defense attorney, attorney Jason Bassett has extensive experience in all areas of federal criminal defense, including white-collar crime, drug offenses, fraud, money laundering, and more.
+Call for a free consultation with attorney Jason Bassett at (631) 259-6060.

 A subpoena can be a legally binding document that requires a person to perform a specific task.
 The Department of Justice uses subpoenas to investigate federal crimes.
-Two types of subpoenas can be issued by federal prosecutors: those requesting evidence production and those requiring a person to appear at a specific time and place.
+Federal prosecutors can issue two types of subpoenas: those requesting evidence production and those requiring a person to appear at a specific time and place.
 A subpoena could indicate that you are under investigation for federal crimes or have information that is relevant to an ongoing investigation.

 Grand jury investigations are secret.
 You cannot find out why the subpoena was given and may end up incriminating yourself without realizing it.
 You may also be sanctioned for contempt if you don’t comply with the subpoena.

-There are three most common reasons that you might be served with a grand jury subpoena:
+There are the three most common reasons that you might be served with a grand jury subpoena:

 You may be asked to provide a variety of documents or information as a Subpoena.
 An attorney can help you narrow down the prosecutor’s request and provide options for resisting production.
 You could face criminal charges for obstruction of justice or worse if you destroy documents.

 Testifying or providing records and documents can pose grave risks to the person subpoenaed.
 This should never be done in any federal case without the representation of a skilled criminal defense lawyer.
-An experienced federal criminal lawyer will discuss the facts of the criminal case in detail and be in close contact with the Assistant United Stated Attorney presenting the case to the Grand Jury.
+An experienced federal criminal lawyer will discuss the facts of the criminal case in detail and be in close contact with the Assistant United States Attorney presenting the case to the Grand Jury.
 You will want to develop a strategy with your criminal defense lawyer before responding to any federal grand jury subpoena.
-Call for a free consultation today (631) 259-6060.

 Schedule a free consultation